 The location of Hilltop Lookout is located in the below image, closer direction and a zoomable map can be found here.

-Yelgun Rest Area – Free Camping Byron Bay Region
+Yelgun Rest Area – FrEE OF Charge

 The area itself has got some really good amenities with a toilet block and BBQs available.
 It even has a playground for those of you with kiddies that can be used to keep them busy for hours.
 Same rules apply if you get the friendly knock from the ranger, just use the resting excuse if they ask you to move on.